 Fernando Margarida is one of the most accomplished and exciting fighters to have walked the earth.
-The Sao Paulo native had some of most memorable fights in the Mundial event (world championships), such as his duels with Saulo Ribeiro, Roger Gracie and Flavio Almeida.
+The Sao Paulo native had some of the most memorable fights in the Mundial event (world championships), such as his duels with Saulo Ribeiro, Roger Gracie, and Flavio Almeida.
 A big name in the BJJ media at the beginning of the century, Margarida has taken a more low key approach these last few years.
-BJJ Heroes has had the privilege of meeting the former world Jiu Jitsu open weight champion and catch up on old and brand new events on Fernando’s life.
+BJJ Heroes has had the privilege of meeting the former world Jiu-Jitsu open weight champion and catch up on old and brand new events on Fernando’s life.

 Fernando Pontes Interview

-- 1) First off, lets start with the question that everybody is dying to know: What have you been doing since 2007?
+1) First off, let us start with the question that everybody is dying to know: What have you been doing since 2007?

 In 2009, I also participated and won several different challenges (super fights) in the United States.
 During those three years, I had taught the Armed forces of the USA and elite squads such as the FBI and SWAT, all this under medical supervision because of my injuries.
 In 2009, I returned to Brazil to follow through my mission to make our ancient martial art’s panorama stronger.